This page contains affiliate links. Please read our disclosure for more info.

 The vegetarian restaurant Peace Cafe offers yoga classes 2-3 times a day for $6.
 I went here a couple of times and it was a great way to relax and stretch after a few days temple hopping.

-Beatocello takes place every Saturday at 7.15pm at the Jayavarman VII Hospital.
+They now show a film entitled Beatocello’s Umbrella every Thursday at 6:30pm at the Jayavarman VII Hospital.
 Entrance is free but donations are encouraged.

 Restaurants & Cafes